 policy and procedure, but ensure they have the apprentice's permission to raise such an appeal on

 Validity: One Year

-Job Title of person responsible for policy: Head of Quality & Assessment
+Job Title of person responsible for policy: Director of Operations

 Name of person responsible for policy: Gary Mackay